gabcg/notes/MSI Notes/MSI.md

 There are different types of force field, depending on the application.
 They evolve, as the longer simulation times allow to see problems, which are corrected.

-In a CHARMM36 force field, we can observe:
+A CHARMM36 force field contains:

 * The mass of the atoms (even for different types of the same element).
-* Bond definition.
-* Spring constants for two atoms.
+* Bond definition and spring constants for two atoms.
 * Angle definition and spring constants for angles (three atoms).
-* It finishes with comments, which defines the origin of the information contained in the force field.
+* It finishes with comments, which define the origin of the information contained in the force field.

 #### 3.2 Scheme of the Algorithm